Southern Hill Farms General FAQs:

 The white coating is natural and is called the bloom.
 The bush creates it to protect the blueberry as it ripens from pests and other natural invaders.
 As the blueberry ripens, it loses it bloom.
 Once a blueberry has become over ripened, you will notice that there is no longer a white coating on it.
 Some varieties of blueberries produce more bloom than others.

-What do I need to bring for blueberry and peach picking?
+What do I need to bring for blueberry, peach, sunflower and zinnia picking?

-Can I eat the blueberries and peaches in the fields?
+Can I eat the blueberries, strawberries, or peaches in the fields?

 You are welcome to eat blueberries as you are picking (we encourage you to try them to find your favorite variety), and there is not an ‘all you can eat’ fee.
-Peaches, however, you cannot eat in the field due to their size and limited quantity.
-All peaches must be purchased before you eat them.
+Peaches and strawberries, however, cannot be eaten in the field due to their limited quantity.
+All peaches and strawberries must be purchased before you eat them.

 Why do you not know when your opening dates will be for your u-pick crops?

 Since the ripening of all fruit depends on its environment, we can only predict when we will have some ready for picking until just a couple of weeks before hand.
-There is no exact science to it, and Central Florida weather can fluctuate greatly in the late winter and early spring months (as the blueberries and peaches are flowering, forming and ripening), which means there can be a large difference in opening dates from season to season.
+There is no exact science to it, and central Florida weather can fluctuate greatly in the late winter and early spring months (as the blueberries, strawberries, and peaches are flowering, forming and ripening), which means there can be a large difference in opening dates from season to season.